Las Vegas, 8th March

 … and we’re in the plane to Frankfort, then on to Las Vegas.
 As usual with Condor.
 Not because we like it, just for convenience.

-12h in this beautiful no-frills-plain.
-Nevertheless, on the way beautiful icy landscape of Greenland.
+12h in this beautiful no-frills-plane.
+Nevertheless, on the way the beautiful icy landscape of Greenland.

 Some no frills gourmet delights – and we arrive in Las Vegas.
 Time to get ready for Uncle Don’s famous immigration officer.

 Well, at the immigration maybe we expect too much of Uncle Don’s domestic workers.
-We expect 1 of these extremely unfriendly guys.
-Asking all kind of extremely important questions.
+We expect 1 of these extremely grumbly guys.
+Asking all kind of exceptionally important questions.
 Asking the exact time when Monika’s grandfather kissed his 1st girlfriend and Martin’s birthday in his previous life.
-The guy insisting in knowing the reason why we want to enter the US – even if we have no idea why someone with a reasonable mental health should have this idea – list to be completed by your fantasy.
+The guy insisting in knowing the reason why we want to enter the US – even if we have no idea why someone with a reasonable mental health should have the idea to do so – a list to be completed by your fantasy.

 Whatever.
 Our immigration guy just wants to know how long we plan to stay in this paradise – 3 months; what we plan to see – a few places; if we rent a car – yes and that’s it.
 Then he checks the computer, states that Martin had the same shirt on when entering the US last year and stamps 6 months in the passports.
 And we’ve entered the country.
 Imagine, what a friendly guy compared to the gentleman we had last year.
 Maybe the outcome of Uncle Don’s domestication program for difficult immigration officers.
 Maybe not.

 So time to find a good mechanic.
-Fortunately we find a guy doing body repair and mechanics.
+Fortunately we discover a guy doing body repairs and mechanics.
 So Prado gets new hinges for its backdoor – the 1s we damaged last year when we forgot to close the door when driving.
 A new timing belt – it’s just time to change – and of course all kind of lubes.

 In the meantime for us a chance to stroll thru some incredible places at The Strip.